-Manufacturers Replace Metal with Plastic to Reap Benefits of Plastic Resins While Maintaining Integrity of Metals
+Manufacturers Replace Metal with Plastic Molded Parts to Reap Benefits of Plastic Resins While Maintaining Integrity of Metals

 In today’s fast-paced world there is an immense pressure on manufacturers to create a better, faster, stronger, cheaper product, and only those who are willing to adapt and innovate will survive.

-Manufacturers who’ve been dragging their heels (or worse, kicking & screaming) are now getting on-board with replacing metal parts with plastic ones.
+Manufacturers who’ve been dragging their heels (or worse, kicking & screaming) are now getting on-board with replacing metal parts with plastic parts.

 Industries being most impacted by the switch include: